-On the other hand, just 36% of US adults currently in the workforce believe that their retirement savings are adequate; the remaining 20% of respondents said that they were uncertain about it.
+On the other hand, just 36% of US adults in the workforce believe that their retirement savings are adequate.
+The remaining 20% of respondents said that they were uncertain about it.

-Furthermore, according to a different survey by Statista, only 23% of workers were “very confident” that they would have enough money for retirement.
+Furthermore, according to a different survey, only 20% of workers were “very confident” that they would have enough money for retirement.

-A 2018 TCRS survey of 5,923 workers in medium for-profit companies revealed that 43% of them were thinking of surpassing the average retirement age with a phased-out transition into retirement.
+A survey of 5,923 workers in medium for-profit companies revealed that 43% of them were thinking of surpassing the average retirement age with a phased-out transition into retirement.

-In order to survive financially, 22% plan on continuing their working life in full capacity for as long as they possibly can.
+To survive financially, 22% plan to continue their working life in full capacity for as long as possible.

-3. 14% of non-retirees rely on real estate to boost their retirement savings, statistics from 2019 reveal.
+4. Retirement savings statistics from 2019 reveal 14% of non-retirees rely on real estate to boost their retirement savings.

 In 2019, the majority of non-retirees with saving plans for retirement (54%) had a defined contribution retirement plan such as the 401(k) or a 403(b) plan.